NSCU-CSC517/LearningRails/DesignPatternsExercises/java/PrototypeDesignPattern/Exercise/README.md

 ```

 ## Exercise
-* In this example, PrototypeFactory for cloning `Car` objects is created, but incomplete.
+* In this example, Prototype factory for cloning `Car` objects is created.
-* It specifies the kinds of objects to create using a prototypical instance, and creates new objects by copying
+* It specifies the kinds of objects to create using a prototypical instance as an argument, and creates new objects by
-prototype.
+cloning passed prototype.
 * To create a prototype in Java, `Cloneable` class is used most of the time.
-* In this example `Cloneable` class is also used the to allow `PrototypeFactory` class to clone objects.
+* In this example `Cloneable` class is also used to allow `PrototypeFactory` class to clone objects.
-* Note that all `clonedCar` objects will share the same properties as the `baseCar`, unless properties are changed.
+* Note that `clonedCar` object shares the same properties as the `baseCar`, unless properties are changed.
+* Program is incomplete.
 * Please fill in the `____________________`  blanks to make the program run successfully to follow Prototype Design
 Pattern.
 * Check each file for blanks.